 The Texas Certification Board of Addiction Professionals (TCBAP) administers an examination that you must pass prior to receiving your LCDC licensure.
-If you have completed your education, you should first register as an LCDC-I with the Texas Department of State Health Services, then you can visit the TCBAP website to download an application.
+If you have completed your education, you should first register as an LCDC-I with the Texas Health and Human Services Commission, then you can visit the TCBAP website to download an application.
 The TCBAP website is a great resource that includes pages where you can register to take the exam, purchase study materials, and complete a testing demonstration.

 If you don't pass the test on the first attempt, don't worry.
 Texas allows you to re-test, but you must first wait 90 days from your examination date to re-register.
 You can use this time to review your weak spots and either take a preparation course or study with your peers.

 “As part of the graduate program, a supervised practicum experience that is primarily counseling in nature.
 The practicum should be at least 300 clock-hours with at least 100 clock-hours of direct client contact.
 Academic credit for the practicum must appear on the applicant's transcript.